Dussehra festival is all about fasting, feasting, and fireworks. So, here is the list of 12 popular places of India to

-Other highlights of the event are the special Durbar at the spectacularly lit Mysuru palace.
-The majestic Dasara procession known as the Jumbo Safari is other aspects of this festive season.
+Other highlights of the event are the special Durbar at the spectacularly lit Mysore palace.
+The majestic Dasara procession known as the Jumbo Safari is another aspect of this festive season.

 During the 10 days of Dussehra celebration, the streets of Chennai get decked up with the decorative items.
-The arrangement of effigies of gods and goddess on wooden stages is just matchless.
+The arrangement of effigies of gods and goddesses on wooden stages is just matchless.

 While the brightly-coloured tableaux usually represent the assembly of Goddess Durga during her battle with the demons.
 Moreover, the episodes of Ramlila are the main highlights of this celebration.

-It’s the time where women take out all of their ethnic dresses and jewellery and adorn themselves in the prettiest manner as possible.
+It’s the time where women take out all of their ethnic dresses and jewellery and adorn themselves in the prettiest manner possible.

 The celebration of Durga Puja in Hyderabad starts with the worship of Lord Ganesha followed by women dancing around a flower arrangement.

 Kullu Dussehra is one of the most famous Dussehra festivals celebrated in Himachal Pradesh.
-Even, the state has given Kullu Dussehra festival a status of an International festival which fascinates tourists and worshippers all across the globe in large numbers.
+The state has given Kullu Dussehra festival a status of an International festival which fascinates tourists and worshippers all across the globe in large numbers.

-One of the main highlights of Kullu Dussehra celebration is instead of burning statues of Ravana, the celebration ends with the Lankadhan ceremony.
+One of the main highlights of Kullu Dussehra celebration is that instead of burning statues of Ravana, the celebration ends with the Lankadhan ceremony.
 Under which the burning of the Lanka basically made up of dry leaves, grass, and twigs on the banks of river Beas.